|I'm Head Garden… on Perfecting Our Process|

 I have often said we would be better off if we would “stop trying to be perfect,” and instead, work on “perfecting our process!”
-For professional athletes (though perhaps referred to slightly differently), perfecting your process is a practice or routine that when implemented, prepares the athlete for high-level competition.
-It refers to how they train, exercise, eats, sleeps, gets support, prepares mentally, etc. If you are not an athlete, “perfecting your process” is still a discipline, a collection of activities or rituals that you practice, that, similarly, prepares you for high-level performance.
+For professional athletes (though perhaps referred to slightly differently), perfecting your process is a practice or routine.
+When implemented, the process prepares the athlete for high-level competition.
+It refers to how they train, exercise, eats, sleeps, gets support, prepares mentally, etc. If you are not an athlete, “perfecting your process” is still a discipline.
+A collection of activities or rituals that you practice.
+It similarly prepares you for high-level performance.
 This is true for our personal and our professional lives.

 Perfecting our process involves discovering a few enjoyable or interesting activities that we can practice regularly, making into a discipline.
 Okay, I’ve said that.
 Many of us run, work out, meditate, visualize, give ourselves pep talks, work with coaches.
 All these activities are aimed at putting us into the most amenable state of mind possible, our personal “flow zone.”
 This might also be called “mind management.”
 In a few other words, it’s seeding our subconscious.